saidake/simi/docs/Algorithms.md

 * $O(logn)$ for sorting primitive arrays.
 * $O(n)$ for sorting object arrays.

-# Conditional Logic
-## Add Edges to Make Degrees of All Nodes Even
+## 2. Add Edges to Make Degrees of All Nodes Even
 [Back to Top](#table-of-contents)
 ### Overview
 There is an **undirected** graph consisting of `n` nodes numbered from `1` to `n`.